MelinaMoraiti/vLab-mysql-replicated/docs/README.md

     4. Displays the replicated data in the tables.

 - A Makefile that runs the setup script, a docker ps command that shows that all containers are up and running, the testing script and then the stop script.
 It essentialy demonstrates how our project works.

+- An Install.md file that shows how to run our project.